evanx/mpush-redis/README.md

 Incidently, it is possible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where its state is externalized (and shared) using Redis.

-Note that this service will be simplified by removing deprecated message monitoring features.
-Those will be available in the related service `mdispatch-redis` - see https://github.com/evanx/mdispatch-redis.

 ### Related projects

 While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

+Note that this service was simplified by removing message monitoring features.
+Those will be available in the related service `mdispatch-redis` - see https://github.com/evanx/mdispatch-redis.

+The capability to configure different Redis instances for output lists was removed.
+Moving messages between different Redis instances should rather be handled a separate microservice.
+In order to guarantee delivery, this service must use `multi` to atomically push the messages to all output queues.

+### Further plans

 This service was mostly implemented on a weekend.
 I plan to implement others in a similar vein, perhaps two per month.